KTM 390 series: RC 390

 Motorcycle USA measured acceleration from 0-60 mph in 4.9 seconds and 0 to 1/4 mi in 14.21 seconds for 2015 model.
 Braking distance was measured at 148.2 feet from 60-0 mph with ABS disabled and 151.7 feet without ABS disabled.

 It has a kickstand sensor but does not have Combined ABS, cornering lights, adaptive brake light, or engine braking control.

 As a feature, it has no keyless ignition but only optional immobiliser key and alarm system.

 2017 update

 KTM revised the RC 390 in 2017 by adding a slipper clutch, adjustable brake levers, ride-by-wire throttle, a larger 320 mm front brake rotor, larger mirrors, and some cosmetic and ergonomic changes.

 2020 update

 The bike was made BS6 compliant and a new color option was offered.

 2022 update

 Cornering ABS and a traction control system were added.
+Increased fuel capacity to 3.61 gallons.
 A bi-directional quickshifter is optional.

+390 Enduro/Adventure

+The 390 Adventure arrived in 2020.
+It was essentially the 373cc, 390 Duke with added features and refined dimensions.
+From 2020 to 2023 it came with 19" front and 17" rear cast aluminum rims.
+The 2024 Adventure had 19/17 wire spoked wheels.
+For 2025 the 390 Adventure is rebranded the Adventure X and a more well equipped version of the X becomes the Adventure R, both with the new LC4c motor.

+The Dual Sport version of the 390 designated as the 390 Enduro R and the Adventure Touring versions designated the 390 Adventure R and 390 Adventure X are all derived of the 390 Duke.
+The 390 Enduro R is released in 2025 sporting the new 398.6 cc motor previously introduced in the 390 Duke.

+The 390 Adventure R is released in 2025 sporting the new LC4cc motor.
+Premimum features include better seated and standing positions, a 4.2” TFT display, electronic fuel injection, ride-by-wire throttle, a balancer shaft, slipper clutch, traction control (street / offroad) and ABS.
+The differences between the street-biased X and off-road-focused R primarily involves the wheels, tires, and suspension.
+The X gets 19-inch front and 17-inch rear cast wheels.
+The redesigned "trellis" frame and improved subframe allows for 21"/18" wire spoke wheels and a 35 inch seat height of the Adventure R. Each model has tires suitable for the bikes intended use.